 Zagreb is best explored on foot, as its center is quite compact (despite being the largest city in Croatia) and easy to get around.
 However, there are also plenty of trams if you need to go further away from the center.

-Yes, I know I’m writing a post about Croatia and not Italy, but I found the gelato in Croatia to be extremely tasty and kinda cheap.
-If you visit in the summer months, it will also help with the heat.
+Yes, I know I’m writing a post about Croatia and not Italy, but I found the gelato in Croatia to be extremely tasty and fairly cheap.

 Have you been to Croatia?
 What were some of your favorite places to visit?
 Let me know in the comments below.